 Yeah, these are real stories.
 It took me about six months to figure out the job and for my team to excel.
 And we did.
 We became number one in the division in those 6 months.
 Most days I think they did it in spite of me!
 And because I still feel the embarrassment, frustration, and exhaustion in my body as I type this, I’ve spent my career trying to fix it for others.

 Factor 8 management curriculum is literally job training for sales managers.
 Not leadership training with a few sales role-plays, it’s how to do the freaking job.
 Like I wish someone would have taught me.
-It’s one of the key 3 ingredients in the over 55 promotions we’ve earned with our #GirlsClub communities!
+It’s one of the key 3 ingredients in the over 100+ promotions we’ve earned with our #GirlsClub communities!
 Here are a few nuggets we teach and share.
-If you’re a new manager or an aspiring one, I hope you’ll join us in the boot camp.
-It’s a bite-sized version of our Fortune 1000 corporate programs and a taste of the #GirlsClub experience.
-Yes, boys are welcome!! 🙂
+If you’re a new manager or an aspiring one, I hope you’ll take one (or a few) of our online management courses or programs.
+They’re bite-sized versions of our Fortune 1000 corporate programs.

 Get your house in order.
 A manager’s cadence is akin to a rep’s sales process.
-It’s the dance steps, the framework, the skeleton you’ll hang your management suit on.
+It’s the dance steps, the framework, the skeleton on which you’ll hang your management suit.
 Get it locked down.
 We teach about six essential manager meetings:

 - The performance 1:1